truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

 If you don't have it, I highly recommend you to create one, right now.
 I'll be using a public repository hosted on my account.
 My examples will use my repository in the command, but you will need yours when we will communicate with Cloud Repository.
 [Click here to create an account on Github](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home)

-Also, make sure `Git` is installed on your machine, and you can execute action like `git clone...`
+Also, make sure `Git` is installed on your machine, and you can execute commands like `git clone...`

 ### A Google Cloud Platform Account